Hodge correlators: Twistor connections and variations of mixed Hodge structures

-To get the rest, consider the following cousin of the twistor connection on $X(\C)\times \R$:
+Consider the following cousin of the twistor connection on $X\times \C$:

-Its curvature has two components: the horizontal one, and the one containing $du$, called the $du$-part. \begin{lemma} \la{12.22.ups.1} The $du$-part of curvature of $\nabla_{{\cal B}, {\cal G}}$ is zero if and only if the Griffiths transversality condition for the connection ${\bf d} +{\cal B}$ holds. \el
+Its curvature has two components: the horizontal one, and the vertical one, which contains $du$. \begin{proposition} \la{12.22.ups.1} The $du$-part of the curvature of the connection $\nabla_{{\cal B}, {\cal G}}$ is zero if and only if the Griffiths condition for filtrations $F^\bullet$ and $\overline F^\bullet$ for the connection ${\bf d} +{\cal B}$ hold. \ep